kmathewmk/scte35-threefive/README.md

 ![image](https://github.com/user-attachments/assets/b1a05827-7650-4a87-8e97-f9a15eccfac2)
+* _threefive is developed and tested on OpenBSD and Debian Sid._
 # threefive is the Highest Rated SCTE-35 tool.
 Ever.
  SCTE-35 parser, SCTE-35 decoder, SCTE-35 encoder, SCTE-35 injector and SCTE-35 converter.